-Our lecturers range from academics with many years of teaching experience at degree level to professionals who have worked in the creative industries.
-They have helped to create a dynamic learning environment that combines excellent academic study with innovative practical study.
+Our staff bring with them a broad range of experience, from our expert academic staff to our highly qualified technicians and practising professionals who have worked in the creative industries.
+They create a dynamic learning environment that combines excellent academic study with innovative practical experience.

-We use a range of teaching methods from traditional lectures and small-group seminars to film screenings, rehearsals and one-to-one tuition.
-Our innovative approach also combines practical workshops and private study which, with support and encouragement from staff, allow you to progressively build up your technical skills and develop your creative voice.
+We use a range of teaching methods from traditional lectures and small-group seminars to film screenings, practical and technical workshops rehearsals and one-to-one tuition.
+Our innovative approach also combines practical workshops and individual study which, with support and encouragement from staff, allow you to build up your technical skills and develop your creative voice.

 Our graduates have become theatre producers, literary managers, community theatre officers for local councils, theatre journalists, authors, scriptwriters for television, teachers, stand-up comedians, directors, event managers, drama teachers, performers and actors.

 Nearly every job I’ve had has come from contacts I’ve made.
 Networking is a powerful thing and Kent is a great place to start making some industry friends.

 We have strong links with industry and regularly welcome School of Arts graduates, internationally-renowned performers and industry experts, making you part of a wide professional network.
 Our prestigious Music Academic Partnership with UK Music provides direct connections with industry and we have ongoing links with a range of organisations including:

 The School of Arts is based on our Canterbury and Medway campuses.